 xiii.
-Inventories
+Inventories and long-term contracts

 Inventories are included in the Balance Sheet at the lower of cost and net realisable value.
 The council has set a de minimis value of £100k, below which inventories are not held on balance sheet.